anthonyweidai/anthonyweidai.github.io/README.md

 bundle exec jekyll liveserve
 ```

-# Other bug fixing advice
+# Other bugs fixing advice

 ## Why I can not see icon images such as GitHub icon when I deploy my page?